Philips Avent DECT SCD720/86 Review

 In our tests, the parent unit battery had a life of 31 hours, which is more than enough time to make it through the day, moving it from room to room as needed.
 It is also enough to go all night, should a power outage occur.
 We do recommend leaving it on its charger when you can, just in case the power goes out, so it will be filled charged.
 The nursery unit has a battery backup designed for power outages, but you shouldn't rely on it for everyday use.

 The DECT SCD720/86 is full of more baby-centric features than much of the competition.

 - Temperature sensor

 - Vibrate alert

 - Battery backup in the nursery unit

 This Philips has lower EMF readings than much of the sound competition.
 When we place the reader 6 ft from the baby unit, the average EMF reading is 0.72 V/m.
-Given that the average for the test group is over 1 V/m with some registering over 2, this is fairly impressive.
+Given that the average for the test group is over 1 V/m, with some registering over 2, this is somewhat impressive.

 You can further decrease the amount of EMF exposure to your little one by placing the nursery unit as far from your baby as possible while still maintaining functionality.
 Most units will work fine when placed up to 12 ft away from the crib, but you can experiment with your situation to find the right location that works for you and your monitor.